History of Italy: Italian resistance, co-belligerence with the Allies and Liberation

-Mussolini was captured on 27 April 1945, by communist Italian partisans near the Swiss border as he tried to escape Italy.
-On the next day, he was executed for high treason, as sentenced in absentia by a tribunal of the CLN.
-Afterwards, the bodies of Mussolini, his mistress, and about fifteen other Fascists were taken to Milan where they were displayed to the public.
-Days later on 2 May 1945, the German forces in Italy surrendered.
-The government of Badoglio had remained in being for some nine months.
-On 9 June 1944 he was replaced as Prime Minister by the 70-year-old anti-fascist leader Ivanoe Bonomi.
+Mussolini was captured on 27 April 1945 and the next day was executed for high treason.
+On 2 May 1945, the German forces in Italy surrendered.
+On 9 June 1944, Badoglio was replaced as prime minister by anti-fascist leader Ivanoe Bonomi.
 In June 1945 Bonomi was in turn replaced by Ferruccio Parri, who in turn gave way to Alcide de Gasperi on 4 December 1945.
-Finally, De Gasperi supervised the transition to a Republic following the abdication of Vittorio Emanuele III on 9 May 1946, the one-month-long reign of his son Umberto II ("King of May") and the Constitutional Referendum that abolished the monarchy; De Gasperi briefly became acting Head of State as well as Prime Minister on 18 June 1946, but ceded the former role to Provisional President Enrico de Nicola ten days later.
+Finally, De Gasperi supervised the transition to a Republic following the abdication of Vittorio Emanuele III on 9 May 1946, the one-month-long reign of his son Umberto II ("King of May") and the Constitutional Referendum that abolished the monarchy; De Gasperi briefly became acting Head of State as well as prime minister on 18 June 1946, but ceded the former role to Provisional President Enrico de Nicola ten days later.

-Kingdom of Italy joins Allied Powers

-On 13 October 1943, the Kingdom of Italy not only joined the Allied Powers but also declared war on Nazi Germany.
-Tensions between the Axis Powers and the Italian military were rising following the failure to defend Sicily, with New York Times correspondent Milton Bracker noting that "Italian hatred of the Germans unquestionably grew as the fighting spirit waned, and episodes between German and Italian soldiers and civilians before and after the armistice have shown pretty clearly a complete and incontrovertible end of all sympathy between the former Axis partners."